⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Effective learning comes down to getting the mix between formal and informal learning just right with the 70:20:10 model.
 70:20:10 is a ratio of McCall’s research which revealed that informal learning.

-70% experiential learning and 20% social learning are responsible for 90% of what learners know.
+70% of experiential learning and 20% of social learning are responsible for 90% of what learners know.
 Informal learning is usually less structured and more spontaneous than formal training.

 The exact figures of the 70:20:10 model are not the “golden ratio” but are handy landmarks.